Obligations of States in respect of climate change: Background

 In September 2021, the Republic of Vanuatu announced its intention to pursue an advisory opinion from the International Court of Justice regarding States obligations in the face of climate change.
-The initiative was driven by the youth-led group Pacific Island Students Fighting Climate Change, made up of students from Pacific island nations.
+The initiative was driven by the youth-led group Pacific Island Students Fighting Climate Change, made up of students from Pacific island nations, including Solomon Yeo, Cynthia Houniuhi, Caleb Pollard, and Belyndar Rikimani.
 Vanuatu's government argued that such an opinion was necessary due to the particular vulnerability of its territory and that of other small island developing States, as well as the urgent need to strengthen international climate action.

 To advance the initiative, Vanuatu formed a core group of United Nations member States to build support within the General Assembly.
 Deliberations within the group led to the drafting of a resolution, which was submitted on March 1, 2023, under the symbol A/77/L.58 during the General Assembly's seventy-seventh session.
 The draft resolution was introduced by 108 States and entities, with Vanuatu’s Prime Minister, Alatoi Ishmael Kalsakau, playing a leading role.

 The draft bypassed the usual referral process to a main committee.
 On March 29, 2023, the General Assembly adopted Resolution A/RES/77/276 by consensus, without a vote.
 In total, 132 States co-sponsored the proposal.
-The resolution drew upon key provisions of the United Nations Charter and other international legal instruments, including the Universal Declaration of Human Rights.
+The resolution drew upon key provisions of the United Nations Charter, international human rights instruments (including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights), as well as climate change treaties (including the Paris Agreement).
 It also referenced principles of international environmental law, such as the duty to prevent significant environmental harm and the obligation to protect and preserve the marine environment.

 The request was formally transmitted to the Court by the UN Secretary-General through a letter dated April 12, 2023.